Ecocide

 Criminalising ecocide in Scotland

-Monica Lennon MSP introduced her Ecocide (Scotland) Bill in the Scottish Parliament on 29 May 2025.
-ERCS co-chaired the Expert Advisory Group on the Bill, which proposes to create a new criminal offence of ecocide with penalties including up to 20 years of imprisonment.
+ERCS co-chaired the Expert Advisory Group on Monica Lennon’s Ecocide (Scotland) Bill, which proposed to create a criminal offence of ecocide with penalties including up to 20 years of imprisonment.

 Resources